cobalt-uoft/documentation/getting-started/contributing.md

 [UofT Scrapers](https://github.com/cobalt-uoft/uoft-scrapers): The web scraping modules that populate Cobalt's databases.
 Built with Python and also distributed as a PyPI module.

+[Cobalt Documentation](https://github.com/cobalt-uoft/documentation): Documentation for Cobalt, written in Markdown.
+Readable from within GitHub and on the [website](https://cobalt.qas.im/documentation).

 ## Branching strategy

 For all repositories, there is one `master` branch.
 For each stable release, a new tag is created (ex. `0.1.0`).